 So... yeah.
 That is quite weird, and I suspect not a lot of folks are going to be willing to do something like that to their system, just to support some game mods.
 Still, if you're looking for 100% mod compatibility inside Linux, this is a step you'll have to deal with.

-As I said above, if there's anything in here which is wrong, incomplete, needs streamlining, or just if there's something else which would be useful to have on this page, feel free to contact me!
+So, that's it!
+Aside from the directory ordering thing, things are pretty straightforward now that BLCMM's been released.
+If there's anything in here which is wrong, incomplete, needs streamlining, or just if there's something else which would be useful to have on this page, feel free to contact me!

 - Include link to pre-patched TPS engine.upk file